 - You must gain your Canadian work experience while you have temporary residence status and authorization to work in Canada.

-- Your work experience must be in managerial, professional, or technical and skilled trade jobs (NOC 0, A, or B).
+- Your work experience must be in managerial, professional, or technical and skilled trade jobs (NOC TEER 0, 1, 2, or 3, previously skill type 0 or skill level A or B).

 The government’s calculation of work experience is based on a 30-hour work week for full-time work.
 Any additional hours you work in a week, whether full-time or part-time, will not be considered.